Plant Genomics - overview

 Haplotype Assembly of Polyploids

 Haplotype assembly of polyploids is an open issue in plant genomics.
 Recent experimental studies have shown that available methods are not delivering satisfying results in practice.
 In one line of work we have developed a Gibbs sampling approach to the assembly problem .
 In another line of work we have investigated models for haplotype assembly of tetraploid potato.
-This resulted in an Integer Linear Programming solution hosted on GitHub and research soon to be published .
+This resulted in an Integer Linear Programming solution hosted on GitHub and research published in Bioinformatics .

 Assembly of genomes now has become more of an art than science.
 As the collective community barrels through time assembling genomes at a rate more rapid than ever before, it becomes imperative to address the question: How good are the assemblies?
 We explore these questions in publications [4,5,6].